MYSTERYVIBE LIMITED (“We”) are committed to protecting and respecting your privacy.

 4.1.1.
 For administrative purposes, any our group undertakings, as defined in s1161(5) of the UK Companies Act 2006, provided that they either:

-(b) are in a country that the European Union has decided has adequate data protection laws in place; or
+(have adequate data protection laws in place; or

 Any use by other group members of one group member’s personal data beyond administration will be subject to all the requirements of Data Protection Law.